exosite-ready/er_vfp_microchip_wcm/README.md

 ## Flashing the Firmware
 ### Using MPLAB IPE
 If using a pre-built binary, you can choose to use the MPLAB IDE or a simpler tool called MPLAB IPE.
-1. Download this repository and identify the the binary .hex file [er_microchip_wcm.hex](er_microchip_wcm.hex) for use of programming the hardware.
+1. Download the pre-built binary zip file (e.g. EmbeddedClient-Microchip-WCM_prebuilt_binary_x-x-x.zip), unzip it,  and identify the the binary .hex file for use of programming the hardware.
+Pre-built binaries are found in [Releases](https://github.com/exosite-ready/er_vfp_microchip_wcm/releases)
 2. Open "MPLAB IPE" v2.35 or greater - This is a programming tool from Microchip installed with the MPLAB IDE Install.
 3. Select "Device" -> PIC32MX695F512H
 4. Select "Tool" -> PICkit3